luoyi7/md/Grove_ Touch_ Sensor.md

 |Item|	Min|	Typ|	Max|
 |:------|:-------|:-----|:------|
 |Operate Voltage|	3.0V|	5.0V	|5.5V|
 |Control Mode|	Logic Level  (When Logic HIGH, the motor is ON.
-When LOW, the motor is OFF.):    :
+When LOW, the motor is OFF.)
-|Rated speed|	9000 rpm :   :
+|Rated speed|	9000 rpm
 ## Usage

 **With Arduino**